Skip to main content

 Who are the instructors of the program?

-There are multiple faculty members involved in teaching and providing individual and group supervision in the first year of the clinical internship program who have over ten years of experience in clinical work and or teaching.
-The primary instructor for the second year of the program is Randy Frost, who has decades of clinical experience and training at the Postgraduate Program in Family Systems Theory and Family Psychotherapy established by Dr Murray Bowen at the Bowen Center for the Study of the Family. in Washington, DC.
+There are multiple faculty members that teach and providing individual and group supervision.
+This applies to the first year second year of the clinical internship program.
+Our faculty members have over ten years of experience in clinical work and or teaching.
+The primary instructor for the second year of the program is Katie White, the executive director of Living Systems.
+You can read more about the experience of our faculty here.

 What types of people and professions have completed the clinical internship program?